williamyyu/SimpleRatingBar/README.md

 # SimpleRatingBar
 [![JitPack](https://jitpack.io/v/ome450901/SimpleRatingBar.svg)](https://jitpack.io/#ome450901/SimpleRatingBar)

->This is a very simple RatingBar library, which you can just simply extend BaseRatingBar to implement your own animation RatingBar in a few steps!
+>The simplest RatingBar library, create your own animate RatingBar in a few steps!

-Current we already have three RatingBars :
+Provide three RatingBars at the moment:
 - BaseRatingBar
     A RatingBar without any animation.
 - ScaleRatingBar
     A RatingBar with progressive and scale animation.
 - RotationRatingBar (contributed by [nappannda](https://github.com/nappannda))
     A RatingBar with progressive and rotate animation.

+## What's Next?
+- Release the Kotlin version of the library!
+- Feel free to post any suggestions you would like to improve!

 ## Demo
 ![](images/demo.gif)
 ![](images/screenshot.png)
 Icon made by [Freepik](http://www.freepik.com/) from www.flaticon.com

-## What's New (v1.4.3)
+## What's New (v1.5.0)
-- Add `fromUser` parameter in `onRatingChange`
+- Fixed the match parent issue(start didn't consume the whole width)

 ## Feature
 - Allow half star through click event. (contributed by [ANPez](https://github.com/ANPez))